On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: entire function regulators and spectral calculus

 where $g^{\mu\nu}$ is the inverse of the metric $g_{\mu\nu}$.
 When acting on a scalar field $\phi$, this reduces to:

-The operator \( D_\mu \to \nabla^{\text{LC}}_\mu \) assumes the scalar field is a gauge singlet, so the gauge field \( A_\mu \) acts trivially and drops out.
-If \( \phi \) were charged, the fully gauge-covariant box operator would instead be:
+the operator \( D_\mu \to \nabla^{\text{LC}}_\mu \) assumes the scalar field is a gauge singlet, so the gauge field \( A_\mu \) acts trivially and drops out.
+If \( \phi \) were charged, the fully gauge covariant box operator would instead be:

-Now, we let $F(z)$ be an entire function of a complex variable $z$.
-For definiteness, we will often take:
+Now we let $F(z)$ be an entire function of a complex variable $z$.
+We will often take: